crate/cratedb-sqlparse/README.md

 ```

 ## Limitations

-Listeners are not implemented, which means that you can only: Validate SQL syntax,
+All the implemented libraries can validate SQL, split queries and parse using antrl4's listeners.

-split queries and get some Tokens metadata from
+Listeners are partially implemented, which means that we can only parse:

-the query, if you need some more information like what https://github.com/macbre/sql-metadata does (
+* Create table statements: table name, schema, and 'with' options

-e.g. get the columns of this query) open a new issue.
+If more metadata is needed, it can be requested in a new issue.

 New features should preferably be implemented in all available targets.